MindTwisted/laravel-blog/README.md

 # laravel-blog

-Blog application created with Laravel 5.5 and Postgres SQL.
+Blog application created with Laravel 5.5 and PostgreSQL

 **Front-end features:**